 Read More: The Ultimate Chair Yoga Guide For Beginners

-For example, sofa yoga will:
+For example, sofa yoga may:

 Read More: Should You Do Chair Yoga Every Day?

-All you need for sofa yoga is a comfortable spot on your couch (or another piece of furniture) and some loose-fitting clothing.
+All you need for sofa yoga is a comfortable spot on your couch (or another sturdy piece of furniture) and some loose-fitting clothing.
 You might also want to have a blanket or towel handy to use as props.
-If you’re new to yoga, it can also be helpful to practice in front of a mirror so that you can check your alignment.
+If you’re new to yoga, it can be helpful to practice in front of a mirror so you can check your alignment.

 To do the cat-cow stretch: